 - Rehabilitative Stretching, Strength and Core Home Training Programs

-- Wellness Optimization Techniques [qi gong (personal and external healing); t’ai chi; yoga; mindfulness and meditation systems; alexander technique; feldenkrais]
+- Wellness Optimization Techniques [qi gong; t’ai chi; yoga; mindfulness and meditation systems; alexander technique; feldenkrais]

 - Certified in Standard First Aid and CPR-C AED

 Wendy grew up on a farm in the Fraser Valley, enjoying an outdoor lifestyle as a competitive equestrian and commuting and touring as a cyclist.
-She began strength training at age seventeen to strengthen her spine and earned a Bachelor’s degree in physical geography and archaeology from Simon Fraser University, planning to go into public service in natural resource management but also having a driving interest in all things wellness.
+She began strength training at age sixteen to strengthen her spine and earned a Bachelor’s degree in physical geography and archaeology from Simon Fraser University, planning to go into natural resource management but also having a driving interest in all things wellness.

-Along the way she studied a variety of kinesthetic therapies, mindfulness practices and yoga, finally focussing on T’ai Chi and Qi Gong, training with Osman Phillips (Saltspring) and Ken Cohen (Colorado) for many years.
-Before becoming a RMT, she worked in a variety of physical jobs both to be outdoors and maintain fitness – horticulture, landscape construction, engineering and surveying.
+Along the way she studied a variety of kinesthetic therapies, body-mind practices and yoga, finally focusing on T’ai Chi and Qi Gong, training with Osman Phillips (Saltspring) and Ken Cohen (Colorado) for many years.
+Before becoming a RMT, she worked in a variety of physical jobs both to be outdoors and maintain fitness – horticulture, landscape construction, surveying and civil engineering.

 Wendy began studying at the post-graduate level in both gentle osteopathic techniques and deeper myofascial release and fascial structure while still a student at West Coast College of Massage Therapy.
-She carried on studying osteopathic techniques post-graduate with an older generation of RMT’s who learned their osteopathic techniques directly from american osteopathic DO’s (MD’s).
+She carried on studying osteopathic techniques post-graduate with an older generation of RMT’s who learned their osteopathic techniques directly from american osteopathic physicians (DO’s).

-Wendy’s background in physical geography gives her a strong mental three-dimensional “map” of structures and an understanding of systems theory – how the varied components of complex systems interact and affect each other, which is highly transferrable to massage therapy.
+Wendy’s background in physical geography gives her a strong mental three-dimensional “map” of structures and an understanding of systems theory – how the varied components of complex systems interact and affect each other.
+Her other academic study was archaeology, including courses in kinesiology and physical anthropology, which provide insight into our anatomy and function.
 Wendy’s clinical orthopaedics instructor at WCCMT remarked that her understanding of orthopaedics was “exceptional”.

 When Wendy is not working she may be found hiking, paddling, biking, reading, gardening, or playing with clay.
-She also is in involved in sustainable building work.
+She is also is involved in sustainability work.